All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

 Research published in the Journal of Bone and Mineral Research (2019) demonstrated TB-500's ability to increase osteoblast proliferation by 65% and enhance bone matrix formation.
-The peptide works by promoting actin polymerization, which is essential for cell migration and tissue repair processes.
+The peptide works by promoting actin polymerization, which is important for cell migration and tissue repair processes.

 Dosing & Administration